Universal Broadband Fund: For applicants

 Please visit the Rapid Response Stream website for more information.

-While we work closely with provinces and territories, there is no formal joint application system for the Universal Broadband Fund and available provincial/territorial funding.
-You will need to apply for these funds separately.
+While we work closely with provinces and territories, there was no formal joint application system for the Universal Broadband Fund and available provincial/territorial funding.
+You would need to apply for these funds separately.

 When a province aligns its processes with the Universal Broadband Fund, it will be indicated on their website.